around-star/Deep-Fakes/README.md

-# Deep-Fakes
+# Generative Modelling
-Deeps fakes on the MNIST dataset
+Generative Modelling on the MNIST dataset